About the Division

 |Sports Ministry concentration||PE 496|

-Students transferring into the university may waive some of the General Studies God’s Word and the Christian Response requirements for the major as follows: sophomore standing, 3 units; junior standing, 9 units; and senior standing, 12 units.
+Students transferring into the university may waive some of the General Education God’s Word and the Christian Response requirements for the major as follows: sophomore standing, 3 units; junior standing, 9 units; and senior standing, 12 units.
 The specific courses waived are selected in consultation with a department faculty advisor.